christinegu27/State-Sentencing-Project/README.md

 # Demo

-The database file is too large to actually include in this repository, so here's a quick demo using it instead.
+The database file is inside cases.zip for download, and here's a quick demo using it.

 ```python
 import sqlite3